CommonGateway/XxllncZGWBundle/README.md

 `bin/console xxllnc:zaakType:connect:besluittype`

-These are all current commands, you can fetch your synchronized objects throught the ZGW standard endpoints:
+These are all current commands, you can fetch your synchronized objects through the ZGW standard endpoints:
 `/api/zrc/v1/zaken`
 `/api/ztc/v1/zaaktypen`
 `/api/ztc/v1/besluittypen`